People You Will Meet at Dances

 Debbie Floyd, Owner

-Knitting has been a passion of Debbie's for over 15 years.
+Knitting has been a passion of Debbie's for the last 18 years.
 Learning at the age of ten, the needles were soon put away as she entered the teenage years, and they remained packed away while she went on to college, raised three children, carted said children to MANY activities, attended grad school, and taught middle school, first as a sixth grade teacher and then as the librarian.
 She picked up needles again on vacation during the fun-fur faze, after visiting a yarn store with a friend.
 She hasn't stopped since, and there isn't a city she visits that she doesn't find the nearest yarn store.
 Debbie recently retired following an educational career of 31 years and decided opening this store would be her "chapter 2".
 It is her sincere hope that Dances is a place where you find great yarn and also experience a welcoming gathering spot where you just want to sit and share companionship and a cup of coffee with others who love the craft.
 Welcome!